sachin-source/React-19-boilerplate/README.md

 ---

-### useTransition hook
+### Async useTransition hook

-React, till 18th version had no any proper hook to handle the async changes.
-But in R19, useTransaction hook enables developers to handle this condition directly ( instead of creating separate hook or handling in a different function ) by giving a boolean `loading` flag.
+React, till 17th version had no any proper hook to handle the async changes.
+But in R18, useTransaction hook enables developers to handle this condition directly ( instead of creating separate hook or handling in a different function ) by giving a boolean `loading` flag.

+In R19, React team goes one step futher and enables the support for async functions with this hook.

 #### Sample Snippet